What Happens When You Don’t File Your Tax Return

 Substitute for Return (SFR)

 Returning to that eventual collections process mentioned before, the IRS may choose to file a Substitute for Return (SFR) on your behalf.
 If this happens, any refunds, credits, and the like lose their three-year shelf lives.
-So if any unpaid balance is assessed on that Substitute (and bolstered with penalties), there is no built-in cushion to soften it, and it all turns into debt.
+So if any unpaid balance is assessed on that Substitute (and bolstered with penalties), there is no built-in cushion to soften it, and it all turns into liability.
 As with all IRS actions, you will be notified if a Substitute for Return is on the table, and be given a window in which to rectify your situation.
 But once that window closes, standard IRS collection actions can proceed, and make a hard situation even harder.
 If you have unfiled returns and need help resolving them, a tax relief service may be just what you need.